magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ![Shopping with invalid values][12]

-You should receive the following feedback.
+You should receive the following feedback

 ![Shopping  with error messages][13]